CAFDataProcessing/data-processing-service/docs/pages/en-us/Creating_an_Action/Main.md

 Explicit failures should be added to documents as they are processed.
 Failures are recorded on the document by using the `addFailure` method on the `Document` object.
 The `addFailure` method takes two `String` arguments: a failure ID, and a failure message.
-The failure ID should be a non localizable identifier related to the failure.
+The failure ID should be a non localisable identifier related to the failure.
 The failure message should be a human readable message relating to the failure.

 An example failure ID: "KVERR_FormatNotSupported". <br/>